Marwan-Takrouri/School_District_Analysis/README.md

 * Wilson High School
 * Penda High School

-- There student totals are between high of 1635 and low of 962 and although thier budget spendings were higher of 1,319,574$ the precentage of overall passing was always 90%
+-There student totals are between high of 1635 and low of 962 and although thier budget spendings were higher of 1,319,574$ the precentage of overall passing was always 90%

 **The bottom five schools were as below :**